-Details of the IP to Location + ISP database CSV files
+Details of the IP to Location + ISP database CSV file downloads

 The format used in the IP to Location + ISP CSV database exports is compliant with the specification in RFC4180 : Common Format and MIME Type for Comma-Separated Values (CSV) Files.

 The IP to Location + ISP database downloads in the Comma Separated Values format contain the following fields :

 Sample row from the IP to Location + ISP CSV file :

 This packages contains the core DB-IP class, a CSV database import tool, and sample lookup code.

 Here are the few steps needed to import a CSV file into your local database instance using the tools above :

 The first step is to create a new database table to hold the imported data.